gve-sw/gve_devnet_webex_recording_migration_management/README.md

 ![IMAGES/0_login.png](IMAGES/0_login.png)

 1. After having logged in and authorized the application, we should select the `siteUrl`, the `period` and the `hostEmail` that we are interested in.
-You can select `All Users` if you wish to list recordings for all users for the time period selected, but if you have more than a few dozen users in your organization you might want to consider using the "bulk" option of this sample code described below instead so that you do not have to scroll through hundreds of thousands of items on the web interface.

 ![IMAGES/1_select_period.png](IMAGES/1_select_period.png)